XD-BDIV-NLP/In-context-Pseudocode/README.md

 ### 1. Clone the repository

-Download or clone the repository from the anonymized repository link provided with the submission.
+Download or clone the repository from the repository link provided with the submission.

 ### 2. Prepare the dataset